AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Introduction

+Motivated by these observations, we present \textit{AgentExpt}, a comprehensive framework for baseline and dataset recommendation that directly targets the three limitations above (Figure~\ref{fig:overview}).
+To address limited \textbf{coverage}, we curate a large-scale, literature-grounded knowledge base that links papers to the baselines and datasets they actually use.
+Concretely, we build an automated data-collection pipeline that gathers 108{,}825 accepted papers from the past decade across ten flagship AI venues, parses the experiment sections from PDFs, and employs LLM-assisted extraction to identify baseline and dataset mentions.
+We then perform entity normalization and source linking to resolve naming variations and map extracted mentions to canonical components, yielding a high-precision paper--component linkage that reflects real usage in experiments rather than portal listings.

+To model \textbf{context-dependent suitability} beyond metadata-only similarity, we design a \textit{collective perception-enhanced retriever} that augments first-person self-descriptions with third-person evidence from the literature (Figure~\ref{fig5}).
+Specifically, for each baseline or dataset, we extract its citation contexts from downstream papers as community-level perception signals, summarize these contexts into an aggregate usage profile, and integrate it with artifact’s self-description to form a dual-view representation.
+We then fine-tune an embedding model on these representations to efficiently retrieve candidates whose usage patterns, not only topical wording, align with the evaluation intent implied by a query.

+Finally, to capture the \textbf{synergy} between baselines and datasets, we design a \textit{reasoning-augmented reranker} that leverages paper-mediated interaction evidence between baselines and datasets to construct structured reasoning traces.
+This module extracts paper-baseline-paper-dataset (P-B-P-D) and paper-dataset-paper-baseline (P-D-P-B) interaction chains, and uses them to construct reasoning chains.
+We use these traces as a reasoning prior to fine-tune an LLM for reranking, enabling refined recommendations accompanied by interpretable justifications that are both semantically grounded and aligned with evaluation intent.

-We validate the proposed framework on AgentExpt, our new corpus linking papers (2015–2025, ten flagship AI venues) to baselines and datasets.
-We evaluate two tasks—baseline and dataset recommendation—under Recall@\(k\) and HitRate@\(k\).
-Compared with the strongest prior baseline , our method achieves averaged improvements across the two tasks of \textbf{+5.85\%} in Recall@20, \textbf{+8.30\%} in HitRate@5, and \textbf{+7.90\%} in HitRate@10.
-Ablations show that collective perception contributes the largest share of retrieval gains, while interaction-chain reasoning drive consistent improvements in hitrate.
+We evaluate \textit{AgentExpt} on the curated knowledge base against four families of baselines.
+Compared with the strongest baseline, \textit{AgentExpt} yields average gains (across the two tasks) of \textbf{+5.85\%} in Recall@20, \textbf{+8.30\%} in HitRate@5, and \textbf{+7.90\%} in HitRate@10.
+Ablations show that collective perception contributes the largest share of retrieval gains, while interaction-chain reasoning drives consistent improvements in hit rates.